GitTimeraider/Subscription-Tracker-docker/README.md

 ### Environment Variables

+All of these are optional, though it is adviced to use the SECRET_KEY and the MAIL_ environmentals to the very least.

 | Variable | Description | Default |
 |----------|-------------|---------|
 | `SECRET_KEY` | Flask secret key for sessions | Random string |